 San Diego, CA, July 12, 2019 – Last week, Southern California was hit by an earthquake with a 7.1 magnitude.
-The earthquake shook most of Southern California including the San Onofre Nuclear Generating Station (SONGS), where 3.6 pounds of deadly nuclear waste is in the process of being buried in Holtec canisters 108 ft. from the ocean.
+The earthquake shook most of Southern California including the San Onofre Nuclear Generating Station (SONGS), where 3.6 million pounds of deadly nuclear waste is in the process of being buried in Holtec canisters 108 ft. from the ocean.

 It remains unclear if SoCal Edison has an earthquake response plan prepared in case of a disaster at SONGS (see our 29-page whitepaper, Radiological Regulatory Failure on emergency response capabilities at SONGS).